 This is hopefully now a long-faded memory, a topic on which I wrote about myself as part of winter prep recommendations >> Ice Dams Be Damned.
 (Oh and hopefully, you didn’t lose a gutter like me a few years back … and here’s how I fixed it >> Installing Half Round Gutters.)

 Preventing Ice Dams.
 Proper attic ventilation and insulation is the best way to prevent ice dams.
-The usual recommendation for proper ventilation is 1 square foot of vent for every 150 feet of attic floor area, but each climate and region may have its own recommendations so contact a licensed local insulation company near you for exact numbers.
+The usual recommendation for proper ventilation is 1 square foot of vent for every 150 feet of attic floor area.
+Each climate and region may have its own recommendations so contact a licensed local insulation company near you for exact numbers.
 If you have small louvered vents (also known as gable vents) at either end of the attic, you can either replace them with larger vents or install an electric vent fan over the inside of them.
 These special fans usually work on a thermostat and will pull outside air into the attic to keep the temperature inside consistent, thus preventing the uneven melting and refreezing of snow and ice.

 Hope it helps and happy home repairing. ~jb